hardope/DSA/README.md

 #### Delete node from end of linked list
 * Move to Second to Last Node in list
 * Change current node next reference to None

+## Circular Linked Lists
+The circular linked list is a linked list where all nodes are connected to form a circle.<br>
+In circular linked lists the last node of the linked list contains the address of the first node.